 Mala Mala Game Reserve

 It’s a dry season, dust is everywhere, and wildlife gathers in bodies of water at the Mala Mala Game Reserve.
 May is a great time to visit this destination due to desirable weather that’s not too hot and not too cold.
 Rainfall is infrequent, and the sun shines just right during this season.
-Mala Mala Game Reserve is the largest and oldest Big Five preserve in South Africa.
-The area covers 130 km² where tons of animals live such as hyena, Cheetah, wildebeest, hippopotamus pods, zebra, giraffe, as well as Cape wild dog.
-Mala Mala Game Reserve is also known as the pioneer of luxury photographic safari where the magnificent Ngorongoro Crater and Sand River lie.
+Mala Mala Game Reserve is the largest and oldest Big Five safari in South Africa.
+The area covers 130 km² where tons of animals live such as hyena, cheetah, wildebeest, hippopotamus pods, zebra, giraffe, as well as Cape wild dog.
+Mala Game Reserve is also known as the pioneer of luxury photographic safari where the magnificent Ngorongoro Crater and Sand River lie.
 The world-renowned leopard featured by the National Geographic, Tijolo, lived at the Mala Mala Game Reserve.
 Another reason why the park is a favorite is due to its closeness to the world-class Kruger National Park.
 With a dry climate in May, you can do many activities in the park such as walking safaris, games, and night safaris.

 Sabi Sands Game Reserve